myndr/intune/src/Basispoort/Readme.md

-# Install the Myndr IntuneWin package
+# Install the Myndr Intune package
 Take the following steps to install the Myndr Add-on for Edge and Myndr Extension for Chrome in the right user groups:

 1. Open [Intune](https://intune.microsoft.com/) and go to Apps > All apps.